 Smoking is the leading cause of preventable death.
 Nicotine causes blood vessels to tighten and narrow.
 This makes it hard for blood to reach your heart muscle and temporarily raises blood pressure.
 The carbon monoxide in cigarette smoke lessens the amount of oxygen that gets to the heart.
 That's why smokers have twice the risk for heart attacks compared with nonsmokers.
 So if you smoke, think about quitting.
 Talk with your healthcare provider about ways to quit.
 Medicines and nicotine replacements can help.
 And try to stay away from secondhand smoke.
 It's also bad for your heart.

 Eating fatty foods plays a part in the buildup of fat in your arteries.
-This can lead to blocked arteries of your heart and to the risk for a heart attack.
+This can lead to blocked arteries of your heart and increases the risk for a heart attack.
 Limit fatty meats, whole-milk products, and fried foods.
 Instead, choose nonfat milk or low-fat dairy products.
-Also choose healthier cooking oils made with unsaturated fats, such as canola avocado, grapeseed, corn, and olive oils.
+Also choose healthier cooking oils made with unsaturated fats, such as canola, avocado, grapeseed, corn, and olive oils.
 But since they are fat, use them in limited amounts.
-Also try to eat 2 cups of fruit, whole-grain and high fiber food, and 2.5 cups of vegetables every day.
+Also try to eat 2 cups of fruit, whole-grain and high-fiber foods, and 2.5 cups of vegetables every day.
 They're good for you, and they fill you up.

 Exercise gets your heart pumping.
 This helps your body use oxygen better and makes your heart stronger.
 It can also decrease your blood pressure and the amount of fat in your blood.
 Start your exercise program slowly, especially if you haven't been active for a while.
 Start with short sessions, such as 10-minute walks.
 Gradually increase the length of your workouts to at least 30 to 40 minutes, 4 to 5 days a week.
-Talk with your healthcare provider before starting an exercise program.
+Experts recommend getting at least 2.5hours of moderate physical activity per week for substantial health benefits.
+Talk with your healthcare provider before starting or changing an exercise program.